euroargodev/argopy-5years/www/_build/html/_sources/challenges/howto.rst

 .. topic:: What's expected ?

-    - A python jupyter notebook providing answer to the challenge
+    A python jupyter notebook providing answer to the challenge and that:

-    - A documented script (provide information for code that would not be self-explanatory)
+    - is documented (provide information for parts that would not be self-explanatory),
-    - That an **argopy** feature must be used at least once in the procedure
+    - uses at least once in the procedure an **argopy** feature,
-    - That the computation be reproducible (e.g. avoid to use unpublished dataset, reference used data, etc...)
+    - provides a reproducible computation (e.g. avoid to use unpublished dataset, reference used data, etc...),
-    - That the computation could be ran on a laptop
+    - provides a computation executable on a laptop.

 .. hint::